carvel-dev/imgpkg/docs/basic-workflow.md

 Succeeded
 ```

-The output displays all the files that will be packaged and the destination of the image

 #### How to retrieve the configuration
 The person that will deploy the application can do the following command to download the configuration

 `imgpkg pull -o /tmp/simple-app-config -i localhost:5000/simple-app-configuration`

-Brief explanation of the command:
+Flags used in the command:

-  Flag `-i` indicates that the user want to pull a simple OCI Image from the Registry
+  * `-i` indicates that the user want to pull a simple OCI Image from the Registry
-  Flag `-o` indicates the folder where the OCI image will be unpacked
+  * `-o` indicates the folder where the OCI image will be unpacked

 The expected output is:
 ```shell